zeners/gnome-shell-teatime/README.md

 Thanks to  Thomas Liebetraut for the new build system.
 Get the latest version from:  https://github.com/tommie-lie/gnome-shell-extensions-template

+**Branches**

+* master: for AUR-Package - contains system-symbol used as notification-icon
+* teatimer: for http://extensions.gnome.org - follows extensions guidelines

 **Contribution**

 Patches are welcome.
 But please make sure the code you contribute is formated properly.